 Another way we conserve both electricity and water is by using variable frequency devices (VFDs) to control our pumps.
-A VFD automatically responds to the liquid demand of the plant, slowing the pump if not very much liquid is being used and speeding it up if more liquid is needed.
+A VFD automatically responds to the liquid demand of the plant, slowing the pump if not much liquid is being used and speeding it up if more liquid is needed.
 This technology vastly improves upon the older method which pumped the same amount of water all the time even when the supply was greater than the demand.
 The excess water was diverted to a ditch, wasting both the water and the electricity used to pump it.
 By installing a VFD on a well, we managed to avoid consuming 160,000 kilowatt hours of electricity annually on that well alone.

-In addition to the major savings from the cooling ponds and other efficient industrial processes, there are many smaller electricity savings as well, through the use of steam driven turbines replacing electric motors, as well as very energy efficient lighting applications throughout the plants and more energy efficient information systems that precisely control plant functions.
+In addition to the major savings from the cooling ponds and other efficient industrial processes, there are many smaller electricity savings through the use of steam driven turbines vs. electric motors, energy efficient lighting applications throughout the factories and more energy efficient information systems that precisely control plant functions.